How to sponsor an immigrant friend to the U.S. for 2023

 Which Immigrants Do Not Need Sponsoring

-An affidavit of support is necessary in order to become a sponsored immigrant to the U.S. However, some types of immigrants do not require sponsorship at all, such as:
+An affidavit of support is necessary to become a sponsored immigrant to the U.S. However, some types of immigrants do not require sponsorship at all, such as:

-• If you are an immigrant that has earned or can credit 40 qualifying quarters of work in the U.S.;
+• If you are an immigrant who has earned or can credit 40 qualifying quarters of work in the U.S.;

 • If you are an immigrant who has an approved Form I-360 as a self-petitioning widow or widower.
-The form is also known as Petition for Amerasian, Widow(er), or Special Immigrant;
+The form is also known as the Petition for Amerasian, Widow(er), or Special Immigrant.

 • If you are an immigrant who has an approved I-360 as a battered spouse or a child; or